g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br><br>

 Atop all of THAT, it's maybe the most European game I've ever played - the writers steal stereotypes and words from all over the place, but smear them.
-Not just Europe: Revachol is Paris 1871, Berlin 1946, East Berlin 1975, Haiti forever, the Shanghai International Settlement, Tallinn 1999.
+Not just Europe: Revachol is Paris 1871, Berlin 1946, East Berlin 1975, Haiti forever, the Shanghai International Settlement, Tallinn 1999 <a href="#fn:9" id="fnref:9">9</a>.

-No one is married.
+(No one is married.
 It used to be the center of the world.
-It used to have hope, until the pandemic lifted the radicals that drew the colonisers.
+It used to have hope, until the pandemic lifted the radicals that drew the colonisers.)

 > Once we were an octopus that straddled the world, sucking up natural and human resources from Iilmaraa to South-East Seol.
 The city state that screwed the whole world.

-Paris today too - the seething <i>esprit banlieue</i>: wallowing, but also completely willing to punch an authority in the face.
+More: Elysium is a European world without _America_.
+European power dominates because the big lad is missing / because KHTK bring (some) modern technology and spirit back in time, to the 1930s.
+Before the American century, when Europe was the centre.
+They have cars and techno but no computers.
+The airships should have given us a clue.
+It's a 1930s political economy, tragic and extreme.
+But mixed in with neoliberal pomo and the EU

 [Sunday Friend is one long indictment of the EU.](http://fayde.co.uk/dialojue/5490276-5490345-5490598-5490949-5490950-5490392-5490297-5490008-5490661-5490444-5490601-5490009-5490909-5490341#5490341) Which leads us to "Moralism", the ruling ideology.